Philip Keun: Awards and legacy

-After his death, a service was held in his honour at the Chapelle de la Sainte-Agonie in rue de la Santé on 26 June 1945.
+After Keun's death, a service was held in his honour at the Chapelle de la Sainte-Agonie in rue de la Santé on 26 June 1945.
 Keun's name is on the memorial at the visitor centre in Buchenwald to allied forces who died at the camp.
 He is also commemorated on the resistance memorial at Gué de la Thas and at Brookwood Military Cemetery, Surrey.
 Blundell's School placed a plaque in his memory in the school chapel.
 Upon his father's visit to view the plaque, he brought a silver cup that became the Philip Keun Challenge Cup, awarded to the best athlete of his former school house, Francis house.
-Despite his French awards, in the UK, Keun was recommended for the George Cross but was only awarded the King's Commendation, "...for the undermentioned Netherlands subject."
+Despite his French awards, in the UK, Keun was recommended for the George Cross but was only awarded the King's Commendation, "...for the undermentioned Netherlands subject".